ABOUT THIS SURVEY

 Why are we focusing on these groups?

-We believe these specific populations best represent the Texas population, and will reflect the geographic and cultural diversity of the state.
+Texas is a big and diverse state.
+It is important that all Texans feel invited and welcome to participate and that Texas CARES reflects the geographic and cultural diversity of the State.
 This will allow us to better understand COVID-19 antibodies and how they impact Texans across different age groups and communities.

 HOW TO JOIN